adeenap01/Contact-form/README.md

-A simple contact form made by using HTML & CSS.
+A simple contact form made by using HTML,CSS & JS.